nabeix/emacs-font-size/README.md

 ## Overview

-`font-size.el` provides the function `font-size-change` to change frame font size.
+`font-size.el` provides the features to change frame font size.

-The difference between the built-in `text-scale-adjust` and the `font-size-change` is a scope of applying.
+The difference between the built-in `text-scale-adjust` and `font-size.el` is a scope of applying.

 The `text-scale-adjust` changes the font size of the text of a particular buffer, and doesn't target the mode line and minibuffer.

-But, `font-size-change` targets all text of a frame.
+But, `font-size.el` targets all text of a frame.

 ![font-size-change](images/font-size-change.gif)